Detainees disappear into black hole of Saudi jails

 'TERROR LAW' IN THE WORKS

-UK-based Amnesty International says it estimates the number of people who have been detained in the thousands, some for criticizing government bodies and others for security reasons.
+UK-based Amnesty International says it estimates the number of people who have been detained in the thousands, some for criticising government bodies and others for security reasons.

 "We know that thousands have been arbitrarily detained in Saudi Arabia since 2001," she added.